AppleBreak1/EP45-UD3P-Customac/Install macOS Ventura 13.0/README.md

 - Fill in SMBIOS iMac10,1 information
-- Use latest OCLP to get GPU acceleration
+- Use the latest [OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher) to get GPU acceleration